UniStuttgart-VISUS/megamol/plugins/cinematic/README.md

 * `alpha` (`0.75`): The alpha value of the replacement rendering.
 * `replacementRendering` (`false`): Show/hide replacement rendering for the model (coloured bounding box).
-* `replacmentKeyAssign` (` `): Assign a key for the replacement rendering button `02_toggleReplacement`.
+* `replacmentKeyAssign` (` `): Assign a key for the replacement rendering button `toggleReplacement`.
 * `toggleReplacement` (Assigned key: ` `): Toggle replacement rendering.
-Key can be assigned via `03_replacmentKeyAssign` parameter.
+Key can be assigned via `replacmentKeyAssign` parameter.

 ---

 ## How to use the modules

 The modules should be connected as shown in the module call graph below.
-The yellow tagged renderer module and the data source module can be replaced by any other suitable modules.
+The yellow-tagged renderer module and the data source module can be replaced by any other suitable modules.
-The renderer module has to be connected to the `TrackingShotRenderer` as well as to the `CinematicView`!
+Note: The renderer module has to be connected to the `TrackingShotRenderer` as well as to the `CinematicView`.
+For simplification the preferred way of adding the cinematic graph to a new project is to use the predefined cinematic module call graph via the `../project_files/cinematic_editor.lua` project (see example below).

 ![megamol example module call graph](graph.png)

 ### Example

-In order to run the example change to the `bin` folder of the megamol executables in a shell and start the program with the command:
+In order to run the example change to the `bin` folder of the megamol executables in a shell and start the program with the following command:
 *Under Windows:* `.\mmconsole.exe -p ../project_files/cinematic_editor.lua`
 *Under Linux:* `./megamol.sh -p ../project_files/cinematic_editor.lua`

 #### How it works
-In the `cinematic_editor.lua` project file the testsphere project `project_files/testsphere.lua` is automatically included and modified to appended to the cinematic module graph.
+In the `cinematic_editor.lua` project file the testsphere project `project_files/testsphere.lua` is automatically appended to the cinematic module graph (see yellow modules in graph above).
 Additionally the corresponding keyframe file for the testsphere project `project_files/cinematic_keyframes.kf` is loaded.
 Any other `lua` project file can be included by changing the appropriate line in `cinematic_editor.lua`.
-The keyframe file can be set to the empty string for the initial loading of a new project and can be set after storing new keyframes to a new file.
+The keyframe file can be set to the empty string for the initial loading of a new project and can be set to a newly created keyframe file later.